1 Feb 2023

 As an agency, we have hired employees, a couple of freelancers over the years, and other agencies.
-Is there a tougher decision than choosing which to hire?
+Is there a more challenging decision than choosing which to hire?
 I'm sure there is, but this one is rather daunting too.

 Partly because one doesn't know what to expect of each.
 Partly because one doesn't know the ups and downs of choosing one over the others.